 4. Filters with a micron rating of 5.0 or higher generally rely on a charcoal filtration technology to trap pathogens, however they don’t trap them all due to demands for high water flow rate.

-5. When a filter is not in use, some water will remain inside the filter.
-Bacteria, virus, protozoa, girardia, and mold, can still grow and multiply inside the filter, even despite the charcoal filtration.
-It’s important to blow out the filter with water for 10 seconds before use.
+5. When a filter is not in use, some water will remain inside the filter housing.
+Bacteria, virus, protozoa, girardia, and mold, can still grow and multiply inside the housing, even despite charcoal filtration.
+It’s important to blow out stagnant water from the filter with fresh water for 10 seconds before use.

 6. All filters have flow rates measured in terms of “gallons per minute” or “GPM”.
 Most all filters are rated for 2.5 GPM, including all three mentioned above.